microsoft/aitour-generative-ai-in-azure/session-delivery-resources/multimodal/readme.md

 # Demo 4 - Multimodal

 #### Description
-In this demo you are going to show the multimodal capabilities (image and text) using the playground in Azure AI Studio with GPT-4o Model deployed.
+In this demo you are going to show the multimodal capabilities (image and text) using the playground in Azure AI Foundry with GPT-4o Model deployed.

 #### Required access and products
-- Azure AI Studio
+- Azure AI Foundry
 - Model GPT-4o or GPT-4o-Mini deployed